Animal travel guide

 - The transport container must be designed to be leak-proof, e.g. lined with absorbent material such as cardboard or blankets.

 - The container must be escape-proof.
 We recommend sturdy plastic or wood containers made from harmless and non-toxic materials.
-Wire-mesh cages are not allowed.
+Wire-mesh and soft sided cages will be not accepted for transportation.

 - To prevent the animal from injuring itself, the interior of the container must not have any sharp corners, edges or nails.